All York County children, from birth through age 8, have the best possible start for lifelong learning and success.

 How You Can Help

 The strategies proven to work are those that connect communities to their schools: parent involvement; volunteer readers in the classroom; mentors for challenged students; business leaders engaged in early childhood advocacy and more - Volunteer to Get Involved!
+If you would like to volunteer with United Way of York County, please contact us at 207-985-3359.

 Here are two YouTube videos that underscore the importance of investing in programs that will change childrens' future: